Taiwing/genmake/README.md

 ## Pre-requisites

 - The project must be developped in C
-- There must be a src/ directory where all the C files will be (either directly at the root of the directory or in subdirectories).
+- There must be a src/ directory where every C file will be located (either directly at the root of the directory or in subdirectories).
 - 1 is the level max of subdirectories permitted in src/ except if a subdirectory is specified as a subproject.